THE wiea mission

 our mission

-Changing prison lives from the inside out through education
+Changing prison lives from the inside out through the power of the Gospel

 - To create safer correctional environments by empowering inmates to become positive influences among their peers.